 The traffic levels for the project are as specified in the Contract Documents.
 A Type SP mix one traffic level higher than the traffic level specified in the Contract Documents may be substituted, at no cost to the Department (i.e., Traffic Level B may be substituted for Traffic Level A, etc.).

-334-1.3 Gradation Classification: The Superpave mixes are classified as either coarse or fine, depending on the overall gradation of the mixture.
-Coarse and fine mixes are defined in 334-3.2.2.
+334-1.3 Gradation Classification: The Superpave mixes are classified as fine and are defined in 334-3.2.2.

 The equivalent AASHTO nominal maximum aggregate size Superpave mixes are as follows: